Linguistics575/unlocking-text-main/util/scripts/readme.md

 In general, these are intended to be run on large servers.
 Running these scripts on your personal machine could run out of memory or disk space if run against too many documents at once.

+##### Intended Audience
+In general, it is assumed that you have an account on a University of Washington server and have a passing acquaintance with Unix.

 #### Condor Script
-These instructions assume that you have an account on a server machine with the Condor Job Scheduler installed.
+These instructions assume that you have an account on a server machine with the Condor Job Scheduler (aka HTCondor) installed.
 An example of such a machine is the University of Washington Linguistic Department's server, Patas.
 Most servers in the University of Washington will have Condor available.
 Check with Computer Support for your department if you're not sure.

 In the `scripts/` directory, there are two command files, `BATCH_SCAN_PDF.cmd` and `SCAN_JPG_DIR.cmd`.
 These contain the instructions for Condor to scan the specified files and to generate the text transcriptions.

-It is assumed that you have a set of source documents, either in the form of PDF files or in the form of a JPEG image for each page of the text. `BATCH_SCAN_PDF.cmd` will operate on a list of PDF files or on all PDF files in a directory, and `SCAN_JPEG_DIR.cmd` operates on all JPEG images in a single directory.
+It is assumed that you have a set of source documents, either in the form of PDF files or a collection of JPEG images in the form of a JPEG image for each page of the text. `BATCH_SCAN_PDF.cmd` will operate on a list of PDF files or on all PDF files in a directory, and `SCAN_JPEG_DIR.cmd` operates on all JPEG images in a single directory.

 ##### Running Condor to Scan PDF Files
 If you have a collection of PDF files to scan, the easiest thing to do is to organize them in one directory on the server.
 Then set aside a directory where all of the output text files will be stored.
 This output will be in the form of directories with the source PDF name, with each page stored in its own text file.